 "For example, concept art could be the front and back of a Marvel hero’s costume or their weapon.
 An illustration is the next stage: putting a hero and a villain together in one image to tell a story."

-Fantasy art imagines new worlds, original creatures and realms with unlimited possibilities.
-The genre is popular in gaming, graphic novels and comics, but is also effective in animation, illustration and film.
+Fantasy art imagines original creatures and unique worlds with unlimited possibilities.
+The genre is popular in gaming, graphic novels, and comics, but is also effective in animation, illustration, and film.
 These illustrations are highly imaginative as they require world-building techniques and unique artwork.

-The history of fantasy art is based in mythology, employing mythological tropes such as creatures, warriors, maidens and heroes.
-It can, however, explore the surreal, supernatural, abstract and sci fi in equal measure, using a pastiche of styles limited only by the imagination of its creators.
+The history of fantasy art is based on mythology, employing mythological tropes such as creatures, warriors, maidens, and heroes.
+It can, however, explore the surreal, supernatural, abstract, and sci-fi in equal measure, using a pastiche of styles limited only by the imagination of its creators.